 Wondering how to make homemade marshmallows without using cornstarch?
-Here's a simple recipe that can use as little as just three ingredients to make marshmallows from scratch.
+Here's a simple recipe that can use just three ingredients to make marshmallows from scratch.

 If you've followed my blog for any length of time, you know how much I like to cook and bake.
 And try new recipes....and create new recipes.

 Since we live off the grid, I often adjust recipes that use power-hungry kitchen gadgets to use hand-cranked kitchen appliances instead.

 Although we do have off grid electricity in our homestead kitchen, in the winter we have very little sunlight.
 As in just about four-and-a-half hours.
 (We depend on a generator to power the batteries that run our appliances.)

 Yet by March, the sun is shining more, and the days are longer.